isaichavez19-maker/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [\[3.7.9\] Get Current SystemTime](Change+History/3.7.9/IComponentHandlerSystemTime.md)

-Allows a plug-in to ask the host for the current system time.
+This interface allows a plug-in to ask the host for the current system time.

 ## [\[3.7.9\] Data Transfert Between Processor/Controller](Change+History/3.7.9/IDataExchangeHandler.md)

 These interfaces allow you to send data with a direct and thread-safe connection from the realtime audio context of the audio processor to the non-realtime audio context of the edit controller.

+## [\[3.7.11\] Remap Parameter ID](Change+History/3.7.11/IRemapParamID.md)

+This interface allows the plug-in to ask the host to remap some parameter ID if needed.